ChenHongruixuan/HrxChen97/content/authors/admin/_index.md

 - Visitors
 ---

 Hi, I am CHEN Hongruixuan, welcome to my personal website.
 My Life motto is: where of what’s past is prologue.

-I am currently pursuing the M.S. degree with the State Key Laboratory of Information Engineering in Surveying, Mapping, and Remote sensing, Wuhan University, Wuhan, China.
-My research interests include deep learning, remote sensing image processing, and multitemporal remote sensing image change detection.
-You can call me a RSer fascinated by the magic of remote sensing image processing and deep learning.
-The further pursuit of knowledge makes me an enthusiastic applicant for doctoral programs.
+I am currently pursuing the M.S. degree with the State Key Laboratory of Information Engineering in Surveying, Mapping, and Remote sensing (LIESMARS), Wuhan University, Wuhan, China.
+My research interests include deep learning, remote sensing image processing, and multi-temporal remote sensing image change detection.
+You can call me an RSer fascinated by the magic of remote sensing image processing and deep learning.
+Welcome send emails to me to discuss related problems of remote sensing image processing and deep learning.
+Now, the further pursuit of knowledge makes me an enthusiastic applicant for doctoral programs.

+By the way, in my spare time, I would read books, watch movies, play PC games, and exercise.
+My favorite writers are J.R.R.
+Tolkien, Gabriel García Márquez, Lu Xun, and LIU Cixin.
+I am deeply attracted by their works.
+And I watch all kinds of movies, but the ones that fascinate me the most are The Lord of the Rings, The Legend of 1900, and Schindler's List.
+As for games, open-world games, such as The Elder Scrolls and The Witcher 3, are my favorites.
+If you are also interested in the above works, welcome to contact me, let’s share the elation brought by these great works.